September 15th, 2018

 1000 – 1730

-Doug made us all zucchini waffles with real whipped cream and blackberries on top.
+To ease my anxiety, Doug made us all zucchini waffles with real whipped cream and blackberries on top.
 They were delicious.
 I also ate a few slices of leftover pizza.
 Doug then drove Whip and me back up to the trailhead.
 I can’t thank the family enough for all the kind things they did for me.
-They all had such intersting passions and stories, I hope I may get to visit them again.
+They all had such interesting passions and stories, I hope I may get to visit them again.

 As soon as I got out of the car at the trailhead, I heard someone yell my name.
 It was Dorothy and his parents were just dropping him off, too.
 So I got to start the section with 2 very nice guys, which helped quell some of my worries.
 I wasn’t sure how well I would handle the extra weight and was also still worried about being cold…not that my 2 friends could really help with such problems.